g0v-it/ontologies/mef/README.md

 e.g.:

-- *2020A* means the last release of the *Disegno di Legge di Bilancio* relative to 2020 year
+- *20D* means the last release of the *Disegno di Legge di Bilancio* relative to 2020 year
-- *2019B* means the release of *Legge di Bilancio* relative to 2019 year as approved by the Italian Parliament in Dec.
+- *19L* means the release of *Legge di Bilancio* relative to 2019 year as approved by the Italian Parliament in Dec.
 2018
-- *2018D* means Rendiconto* of 2018 year as approved by the Italian Parliament in 2019
+- *18R* means Rendiconto* of 2018 year as approved by the Italian Parliament in 2019
-- *2020A20191105* means *Disegno di Legge di Bilancio* relative to 2020 year as approved by the Italian Parliament the 05/11/2019

 ### Taxonomies